Reviews You Can Rely On

 We would never rely just on a pocket sharpener like the Sharpal 6-in-1 for our kitchen knives.
 But for quick fixes on pocket knives, it's more than a serviceable option.

 Gaining popularity in the 1950's kitchens of post-war America, electric pull-through sharpeners exemplify ease of use.
 These plug-and-play models all offer grinding and honing stages, while some, like the Chef'sChoice Professional Electric 15XV, also offer an intermediate step.
 Due to the design, the grinding stage works the left and right sides of a blade individually, and it's important to pull a knife through an equal number of times on each side as these sharpeners can strip away a lot of material.
+If you don't balance your pulls, you may be left with an asymmetrical edge.
 Even though the Chef'sChoice is one of the most expensive models in our lineup, its results are relatively poor compared to the other two electric models we tested.
-Even though Presto EverSharp is the quickest to sharpen of the three, the Work Sharp E2 offers the best balance of ease of use and sharpening ability — it automatically shuts off after each stage, and you can still effectively sharpen a knife in as little as 1-4 minutes.
+Though Presto EverSharp is the quickest to sharpen of the three, the Work Sharp E2 offers the best balance of ease of use and sharpening ability.
+It shuts off after each stage, automating one more part of the process and helping to prevent unequal sharpening times.
+While it is not quite as fast at the Presto, you can still effectively sharpen a knife in as little as 1-4 minutes.

-The two-tiered system of the Work Sharp E2 is simple but effective.
+The two-tiered grind and hone system of the Work Sharp E2 is simple...

-The two-tiered system of the Work Sharp E2 is simple but effective.
+The two-tiered grind and hone system of the Work Sharp E2 is simple but effective.

 Even though the abrasive marks along the secondary bevel are tilted...